 We offer a variety of therapy groups across all CODAC sites.
-CODAC members are welcome to participate in groups at any treatment center, as long as it is authorized by your Recovery Coach, Therapist and/or insurance.
+CODAC members are welcome to participate in groups at any treatment center, as long as it is authorized by someone on your CODAC treatment team and/or insurance.
 Individual, couples and family therapy is also available.
-To view current groups go to www.CODAC.org/calendar.
+To view current groups go to www.CODAC.org/services/groups-classes.